chou/hologram-example/README.md

+Update: [wrote a gem](https://github.com/chou/hologram_rails) that allows you to quickly get started with this approach.

 #Using Hologram with Rails to Auto-Generate Styleguides
 <br>
 Styleguides are handy because they document conventions for projects; making communication easier across the team whether it's between PM and dev, client and consultant, or front-endand back-end.
 Transitions are a little easier with declared standards already in place (pair rotation, onboarding new hires, transfer of responsibilities).
 From a technical perspective, styleguides keep the front end DRY with project standards and decrease the frequency of visual inconsistencies.

 Despite the benefits styleguides offer, the rote documentation of CSS isn't exactly an inspiring challenge.
-So the team at Trulia made a gem called [Hologram]("http://trulia.github.io/hologram/") that parses and documents CSS for you.
+So the team at Trulia made a gem called [Hologram](http://trulia.github.io/hologram/) that parses and documents CSS for you.
 The setup isn't always straightforward, especially with Rails; but after setting up Hologram with some help from Guard, no additional work is needed to maintain the styleguide.
 <br><br>
 ##Overview